alvaradoo/website/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Oliver Alvarado Rodriguez

 # Full name (for SEO)
-first_name: Nelson
+first_name: Oliver
-last_name: Bighetti
+last_name: Alvarado Rodriguez

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Ph.D.
+Candidate at New Jersey Institute of Technology

 # Organizations/Affiliations to show in About widget
 organizations: